hbowie/notenik-project/notenik-swift/reports/guides/guide.md

 If you're using a Link field to point to a local disk file, then you can use the Get File Info command under the Note menu to see more info about the file you've linked to.

-<h2 id="override-default-fields-with-a-template-file">Override Default Fields with a Template file</h2>
+## Override Default Fields with a Template file

 By default, Notenik shows only four Fields for a Note: Title, Link, Tags and Body.
 However, this default may be altered by placing a file named 'template.txt' or 'template.md' within a Collection's folder.
 Such a file should be in the normal Notenik format, although the Field Labels specified need not have any accompanying values.
 When such a template file is found, the field names found in this file will be used as the fields to be displayed and maintained for that Collection, overriding the default four.